2Printer Settings

 Define which worksheets should be printed.
 You can set it to:

-*all* Print all worksheets contained in a file
+*all*Print all worksheets contained in a file

-*default* Print default (active) worksheet only
+*default*Print default (active) worksheet only

-My worksheet 1 Print a specific sheet (by worksheet name, e.g., "My worksheet 1")
+My worksheet 1Print a specific sheet (by worksheet name, e.g., "My worksheet 1")

-Print headings
+Keep headings

 Enable or disable printing headings (row 1, 2, 3… and column numbers A, B, C…) to the output printed pages.

-Print comments
+Keep comments

-Default: Print at the end of sheet
+Default: At the end of sheet

 HTML

-Controls with parameters related to the processing of HTML files.
+Settings and options related to the processing of HTML files.

 Page size